 Hunter looking through binoculars

-How to Choose the Best Camo for Turkey Hunting in 2025
+How to Choose the Best Camo for Turkey Hunting

 The turkey tags are purchased, the shotgun is patterned, and your drives now entail practicing turkey calling for the upcoming turkey season.
 But wait, what are you going to wear?
 Hopefully, nothing blue, red, white or black, as these colours will only get you into a world of hurt.
 Well, my fellow turkey hunters, let’s look at how we can go undetected with the best camo for turkey hunting.